dLinero-KBAs/dlinero-KBAs.github.io/README.md

 ### Introduction
 ***
 In the face of an alarming and accelerating loss of biodiversity, it is essential to safeguard the places that contribute significantly to the persistence of species around the world.
 The IUCN Species Survival and World Protected Areas Commissions recently led an effort to develop a [standard](https://portals.iucn.org/library/sites/library/files/documents/2016-048.pdf) for identifying the places with the highest conservation value, the Key Biodiversity Areas (KBAs; IUCN, 2016).
-In the process of identifying KBAs, it is recommended to first conduct a comprehensive scoping analysis.
+In the process of identifying KBAs, it is recommended to first conduct a comprehensive scoping analysis (KBA Standards and Appeals Committee, 2020).
 However, this analysis requires a great effort to obtain, compile and analyze spatial data for as many taxonomic groups as possible.
 The *Locating KBAs workflow* helps to streamline the scoping analysis by using the R programming language and leveraging GBIF data.
 The workflow code accesses the occurrence data of species present in a user-defined area and determines all those that could trigger the criteria of the KBA standard.
 Subsequently, it helps users identifying the places where the potential trigger species occur in significant numbers.
 In this way, the workflow enables users to efficiently and transparently identify the sites where it is most appropriate to focus efforts on gathering information on mature individuals, engaging stakeholders, and applying the standard’s criteria.

 ### Methodology